FCOO/fcoo-maps-marker/README.md

 ## Description
-This package is used for...
+This package is used for adding Marker to a fcoo-maps.

+See files in `src` for description and documentation

 ## Installation
 ### bower